Gorazd Pavlík

 Gorazd of Prague, given name Matěj Pavlík (26 May 1879 – 4 September 1942), was the hierarch of the revived Orthodox Church in Czechoslovakia after World War I. During World War II, having provided refuge for the assassins of SS-Obergruppenfuhrer Reinhard Heydrich, called The Hangman of Prague, in the cathedral of Saints Cyril and Methodius in Prague, Gorazd took full responsibility for protecting the patriots after the Schutzstaffel found them in the crypt of the cathedral, hoping to minimize Nazi reprisals on his congregation.
 This act guaranteed his execution, thus his martyrdom, during the reprisals that followed.
 His feast day is celebrated on 22 August (OC) or 4 September (NC).

 Life

-Matěj Pavlík was born on 26 May 1879, in the Moravian village of Hrubá Vrbka in what would later be the Czech Republic.
-Born into the Roman Catholic society of the Austro-Hungarian Empire, Matthias entered the Faculty of Theology in Olomouc after finishing his earlier education.
+Matěj Pavlík was born on 26 May 1879 in Hrubá Vrbka, Moravia, Austria-Hungary (now the Czech Republic).
+He was the middle of three brothers.
+Born into the Roman Catholic society of the Austro-Hungarian Empire, Matěj entered the Faculty of Theology in Olomouc after finishing his earlier education.
 He was subsequently ordained a priest.
 During his studies, he was interested in the mission of Cyril and Methodius and of Eastern Orthodoxy.